Drafted: ROUND: 1 - Pick Number: 26 (DAL)

 Draft Profile: BioMazi Smith from East Kentwood High School was rated a 4-star recruit by ESPN and handed a 4-star grade by 247 Sports.
 After high school, Smith joined Michigan after being heavily recruited.

-In 2021 as a junior Smith played in 14 games and contributed on 544 snaps.
+In 2021 as a junior Smith played in 14 games and finally made an impact playing on 544 snaps.
 He recorded 29 tackles, 14 assists while making 21 stops.
-As a pass rusher, he produced 21 total pressures, which included 14 QB hurries, 6 QB hits, and one sack on the year.
+As a pass rusher, he produced 21 total pressures, which included 14 QB hurries, 6 QB hits, and a sack on the year.